A relativistic QFT description for the interaction of a spin with a magnetic field: A spin as a local probe of the quantum electromagnetic field

 \section{A spin as a local probe of the quantum electromagnetic field}

-Over the past few decades many quantum information protocols that make explicit use of the quantum degrees of freedom of relativistic quantum fields have been developed.
+The past few decades have seen the development of many quantum information protocols (i.e., practically useful tasks whose performance takes advantage of the quantum nature of matter) that make explicit use of the quantum degrees of freedom of relativistic quantum fields.
 Examples of such protocols are entanglement harvesting~\cite{Valentini1991,Reznik1,reznik2,Salton:2014jaa,Pozas-Kerstjens:2015,HarvestingQueNemLouko,Pozas2016,HarvestingSuperposed,Henderson2019,bandlimitedHarv2020,ampEntBH2020,mutualInfoBH,threeHarvesting2022,twist2022,quantClass}, quantum collect calling~\cite{Jonsson2,collectCalling,PRLHyugens2015,Simidzija_2020}, and quantum energy teleportation~\cite{teleportation,teleportation2014,nichoTeleport,teleportExperiment}.
 These have a feature in common: they all require local probes that couple to a quantum field in a finite region of spacetime.
 These probes are often\footnote{Note that the protocols have also been studied for more involved probes~\cite{generalPD}, such as harmonic-oscillator detectors~\cite{RaineHO1991,HOdetectorsBeiLok1994,Hu_Jorka_HO_2012,Bruschi_HO2013,Brown_HO2013}, non-relativistic hydrogen-like atoms dipolarly coupled to the electric field~\cite{eduardoOld2013,Pozas2016}, multipole extensions of this coupling~\cite{richard}, quantum systems coupled to the linearized gravitational field~\cite{boris}, and nuclei coupled to the neutrino field~\cite{neutrinos,carol}.} modelled as two-level Unruh-DeWitt (UDW) detectors~\cite{Unruh1976,DeWitt} that couple to a scalar quantum field $\hat{\phi}(\mf x)$.
 In this simplified model, the detector is a qubit with internal energy gap $\Omega$ that undergoes a trajectory in spacetime.
 If we consider such a detector in an inertial trajectory given by $(t,\bm 0)$, the interaction with the field is given by the Hamiltonian density

 where $\lambda$ is a dimensionless coupling constant, $\chi(t)$ is a switching function that determines the time profile of the interaction, $f(\bm x)$ is a smearing function that determines the shape of the detector (and the spatial profile of the interaction), and $\hat{\sigma}_x(t) = e^{\ii \Omega t}\hat{\sigma}_+ + e^{- \ii \Omega t}\hat{\sigma}_-$ is the time-evolved monopole operator of the detector.
 Despite its simplicity, this model captures the fundamental aspects of the interaction of localized probes with quantum fields~\cite{eduardoOld2013,antiparticles}.